 Sort of green products: A company’s goals and sustainability statements do matter, but what eco-friendly really comes down to is how the company actually runs their show and the products they create.
 Some companies toss words like “natural, green, organic,” and more around but can’t entirely back it up.
 For example, a company may produce soap that is non-toxic and organic but then package it in plastic.
 The soap could be ok with some natural ingredients but also contain preservatives and fake colors.
 To know if a company is greenwashing or not by product standards it’s smart to have some green product criteria in place.

-If you’re looking to avoid greenwashing or trying to understand greenwashing better then TerraChoice is one of the best resources around.
+If you’re looking to avoid greenwashing or want to understand greenwashing better than TerraChoice is one of the best resources around.
 TerraChoice is a science based environmental marketing agency.
 Their goal is to help truly sustainable companies grow and to help consumers look out for greenwashing.

 TerraChoice is the organization behind the Seven Sins of Greenwashing.
 Which is an awesome resource but actually I have one problem with it – they don’t disclose all their info.
 I sort of get it.
 They note, “TerraChoice has decided not to reveal the names of the products in the study.
 The main purpose of the study is to help educate consumers and marketers about avoiding the pitfalls of greenwashing.
 Providing the names of select products, when there are thousands more on the market, doesn’t provide the answers.”
 That’s all well and good but when one of your seven sins is labeled, “Sin of Vagueness” and when people against greenwashing often consider a lack of disclosure a negative, well… I’m just saying.
 The sins are still a good resource though and are as follows…

-- Sin of the hidden trade-off: Such as sustainable wood that must be transported hundreds of miles – that’s a big eco trade-off.
+1.)
+Sin of the hidden trade-off: Such as sustainable wood that must be transported hundreds of miles.
+The wood is eco-friendly, but transporting it many miles, using tons of gas and energy takes away from that benefit.

-- Sin of no proof: People promoting green with no evidence to back it up.
+2.)
+Sin of no proof: People promoting a product as “green” with no evidence to back it up.

-- Sin of vagueness: Using terms without explaining them.
-There are few certifications in place for green products, so any old company can say, “We’re eco-friendly” but with no definition to back it up well… they could be anything.
+3.)
+Sin of vagueness: Using terms without explaining them.
+There are few certifications in place for green products, so any old company can say, “We’re eco-friendly” but with no definition to back it up well… they could eco, but they also may not be.

-- Sin of Worshiping False Labels: When a product that, through either words or images, gives the impression of third-party endorsement where no such endorsement exists; fake labels, in other words.
+4.)
+Sin of Worshiping False Labels: When a product that, through words or images, gives the impression of third-party endorsement where no such endorsement exists; fake labels, in other words.

-- Sin of irrelevance: This is when a company makes “So what claims” like saying they don’t put a harmful chemical in their cosmetics that hasn’t been used in any cosmetics for years.
+5.)
+Sin of irrelevance: This is when a company makes “So what claims” like saying they don’t put a harmful chemical in their cosmetics BUT the chemicals haven’t been used in any cosmetics for years.

-A surprisingly large amount.
-You have to be hyper diligent and savvy to avoid all greenwashing.
-An nice piece was posted last year at Sustainable Business; Greenwashing on the Rise.
-This pretty much a must read if you’re interested in how greenwashers are getting more creative with their lame greenwashing efforts.
+Very rampant actually.
+You have to be diligent and savvy to avoid greenwashing.
+A nice piece was posted last year at Sustainable Business; Greenwashing on the Rise.
+This is a must read if you’re interested in how greenwashers are getting more creative with their lame greenwashing efforts.
 According to the piece, “Between 2007 and 2009, the in-store availability of so-called ‘green’ products has increased between 40% and 176%, with 98% of products surveyed still committing at least one Sin of Greenwashing.”

 According to TerraChoice, 98% of products are more greenwashed than real green and the most common greenwashing occurs with products such as toys, baby products and cosmetics.